arbyste/jp-mining-note/docs/docs/images.md

 # Collapsed Images

-Any customly inserted images, including images inserted directly by Yomichan, will be converted to text which you have to hover over to reveal.
+Any customly inserted images, including images inserted directly by Yomitan, will be converted to text which you have to hover over to reveal.
 Of course, this image can also be clicked on to zoom.
 See the video demo below to see exactly what happens.